j-a-ball/PMC-meta/README.md

 # PMC-meta
-Using LLMs to automate research quality assessments
+Using LLMs to automate research quality assessments in medical literature